 Meditation can help you regain control of your eating habits.
 While eating, chew your food slowly.
 Taste every little thing about the bite you have in your mouth.
 Do not put another bite until you have swallowed the first one.
 Inhale deeply and then chew another bite.
 Focus on slowing down your eating rather than eating as if someone is holding a gun to your head.

 When you walk by that bakery again and feel tempted to eat that delicious donut, just take a deep breath, close your eyes and realize how that is a decision that will make you feel unhappy later.

 Incoming search terms:

-- guided meditation script for weight loss
+- free printable meditation script for weight loss